SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Statistics

+Letterbox automatically sends media consumption measurements, provided an SRG Analytics tracker has been started.
+Refer to the [SRG Analytics](https://github.com/SRGSSR/srganalytics-ios) for information about how a tracker is started.

-If your project has started an [SRG Analytics](https://github.com/SRGSSR/srganalytics-ios) tracker, stream playback statistics will automatically be sent when a controller plays a media.
-This behavior can be disabled by setting the `tracked` property of a controller to `NO`.
+If needed, you can disable automatic tracking for a Letterbox controller by setting its `tracked` property to `NO`.

 ## Thread-safety